 Hormone-wise, estrogen is a double-edged sword.
 Estrogen in women actually creates fat and causes existing fat cells to grow larger, which of course makes cellulite more prevalent.
 But decreasing estrogen levels in women affects blood vessels, meaning less circulation and a related decrease in collagen production, which results in even more pronounced lumping of subcutaneous fat.
 Because estrogen levels in women begin to decrease in their mid 20's, continuing into menopause, this is why women start to see the appearance of cellulite in their 20's.

-The truth is that winning at cellulite is more about reducing its appearance (or preventing it to begin with) than actually eradicating it.
+The truth is, with cellulite, it's more about reducing its appearance (or preventing it to begin with) than actually eradicating it.
 You can't exactly banish its existence altogether because we all have fat cells in our bodies and the structure of female collagen fibers will never be the strong chain link fence for fat cells that they are in men.
-This is why even thin women have cellulite.
+This is why even 85 percent of women have cellulite (it has very little to do with your weight).

 But it can be made to look better with certain treatments.
 “Cellulite can be improved temporarily with combination treatments that include vacuum and roller treatments with radiofrequency,” says Centeno.
 “More permanent reduction or improvement in appearance can be achieved with laser treatments such as CelluSmooth or CelluLaze.
 None of the treatments completely eliminate the problem but can help,” he says.